JvanKatwijk/swradio-8/README.md

 where QAM16 is used as encoding for the content.
 The picture shows the 16 possible signal values clearly.

+The current version now was tested on decoding xHE-AAC

 --------------------------------------------------------------------------
 Using the swradio
 ---------------------------------------------------------------------------